ealeksandrov/ealeksandrov.github.io/_posts/2013-09-12-restful-api-with-nodejs-plus-mongodb.markdown

 * passport-http-bearer
 * passport-oauth2-client-password

-Then, you need to add mongoose.js schemes for users and tokens:
+Then, you need to add mongoose.js scheme for users and tokens:

 {% highlight js %}
 var crypto = require('crypto');